-A magnetic monopole has been a fascinating object in particle physics.
-It explains why elementary particles have quantized electric charges~\cite{Dirac:1931kp} , makes the Maxwell theory dual under exchange of electric and magnetic fields and appears as a stable solitonic state in grand unified theories~\cite{tHooft:1974kcl,Polyakov:1974ek}.
-Although it has not been discovered yet, even its absence plays an essential role in supporting the inflation scenario of the early universe, where the density of the monopoles became extremely small~\cite{Guth:1980zm}.
+The magnetic monopole has been a fascinating object in particle physics.
+It explains the quantized nature of electric charges of elementary particles~\cite{Dirac:1931kp}, describes duality of the Maxwell theory under exchange of electric and magnetic fields and appears as a stable solitonic state in grand unified theories~\cite{tHooft:1974kcl,Polyakov:1974ek}.
+Although it has not been discovered yet, even its absence plays a role in supporting the inflation scenario of the early universe, where the density of the monopoles became extremely small~\cite{Guth:1980zm}.

-In this article we focus on one of remarkable theoretical predictions about a monopole that it gains a nonzero electric charge in the so-called $\theta$ vacuum with a nonzero angle, as a consequence of a direct coupling between electric and magnetic fields.
-This is known as the Witten effect \cite{Witten:1979ey}, which has given significant insights into understanding quantum field theory and string theory \cite{Callan:1982ah,Callan:1982au,Rubakov:1982fp,Harvey:1996ur,Alvarez-Gaume:1997dpg, Pretko:2017xar,Yamamoto:2020phl, Abe:2022nfq}.
+In this article our focus is on one of remarkable theoretical predictions about a monopole that it gains a nonzero electric charge in the so-called $\theta$ vacuum with a nonzero angle.
+This prediction arises from a direct coupling between electric and magnetic fields and is known as the Witten effect \cite{Witten:1979ey}.
+The effect has provided significant insights into understandings of quantum field theory and string theory \cite{Callan:1982ah,Callan:1982au,Rubakov:1982fp,Harvey:1996ur,Alvarez-Gaume:1997dpg, Pretko:2017xar,Yamamoto:2020phl, Abe:2022nfq}.

-Nontrivial $\theta$ dependence may be found when it comes from a non-zero expectation value of the axion field background.
-Such a possibility and its interesting theoretical consequence have been actively discussed in Refs.~\cite{Sikivie:1984yz, Hidaka:2020iaz,Fukuda:2020imw,Agrawal:2022yvu, Hamada:2022bzn,Choi:2022fgx}.
-Our universe is, however, essentially in the $\theta=0$ vacuum, where the $CP$ symmetry with $C$ transformation (exchanging electrons and positrons) and $P$ transformation (exchanging left-handed and right-handed spins) is not broken\footnote{In this work we ignore a tiny $CP$ violation coming from the weak interaction.}.
-The only exception is topological insulators, in which we can realize a nontrivial $\theta=\pi$ vacuum where the $CP$ and time-reversal($T$) symmetries are protected in a nontrivial way.
+Nontrivial $\theta$ dependence can appear from a non-zero expectation value of the axion field background, which has been actively discussed in various studies~\cite{Sikivie:1984yz, Hidaka:2020iaz,Fukuda:2020imw,Agrawal:2022yvu, Hamada:2022bzn,Choi:2022fgx}.
+However, our universe is essentially in the $\theta=0$ vacuum, where the $CP$ symmetry with $C$ transformation (exchanging electrons and positrons) and $P$ transformation (exchanging left-handed and right-handed spins) is manifestly maintained\footnote{In this work we ignore a tiny $CP$ violation coming from the weak interaction.}.
+The only known exception is topological insulator \cite{Fu:2006djh,PhysRevB.76.045302,Moore:2006pjk,Qi:2008ew,Schnyder:2008tya,PhysRevB.79.195322}, which effectively induces the vacuum angle $\theta=\pi$, and the $CP$ and time-reversal ($T$) symmetries are protected in a nontrivial way.